vivonk/tag-service/README.md

 Later, whenever forum service requires tags for a post, it can simply query our service and get the tags.

 # Architecture
-https://miro.com/app/board/uXjVKKtdQdE=/?share_link_id=71865115152

-This service is deployable in a Kubernetes cluster and service is exposed to the internet using an AWS ELB.
+Here is the link to the system design and CI/CD workflow https://miro.com/app/board/uXjVKKtdQdE=/?share_link_id=71865115152

 ### Components
 1. AWS ELB - Load balancer - to distribute incoming traffic across multiple targets